EthanHermsey/greenlock-cluster-app/README.md

 - process.env.CERT
 - process.env.REPORT

-You have to eval and run report hook.
-This is used to kill the process later.
+You have to add `eval( process.env.REPORT )()` to run the report hook.
+This is used to kill the process when the pod is stopped.
 When you forget to do this you will have to manually kill the process in a taskmanager.

-It also works with websocket and socket.io, you of course will need to install the packages.
+It also works with websocket and socket.io.
+The packages need to be installed first.

 ```
 "use strict";